Sophia-Cristina/SGDK-OhSat-MegaPong-Tutorial-Commented/README.md

 https://www.ohsat.com/tutorial/megapong/megapong-1/

-I got the most importat texts (based on my view-point) of the tutorials and commented each line so you can know what the SGDK functions does!
+I got the most important texts (based on my view-point) of the tutorials and commented each line so you can know what the SGDK functions does!

 THE ROM FILE IS IN THE FOLDER "out" AS: 'rom.bin'